vega/vega/packages/vega-projection-extended/README.md

 ## Usage Instructions

 To use this module in a web application, include the appropriate compiled JavaScript file as a script import on a web page.
-The library produces two output files: `vega-projections.js` contains all extended projections plus required methods from the d3-array and d3-geo libraries, `vega-projections-core.js` contains the extended projections only and expects a stand-alone version of D3 to have already been imported.
+The library produces two output files:

+1. `vega-projections.js` contains all extended projections plus required methods from the [d3-array](https://github.com/d3/d3-array) and [d3-geo](https://github.com/d3/d3-geo) libraries.
+2. `vega-projections-core.js` contains the extended projections only and expects a stand-alone version of D3 to have already been imported.

 If you are using the standard `vega.js` or `vega.min.js` builds, include the following _after_ Vega has been imported: